tchoi8/teachingasart2018/README.md

 In-class exercise: Create a map that illustrates how you learn something.

 Assignment: **Autobiography as a learner**: Write a 500 word essay to accompany the map.

+How to submit your homework with a [pull request](https://docs.google.com/document/d/11bsm00rNRB2mtVp4ibYQvqneai_HIpohiQw9FV5nUFk/edit?usp=sharing).

+Deadline: 1/28/2018.
+Sunday morning by 10am.

 ## Week 2.
 Curriculum